 Did you know that the formation of kidney stones and nutrition go hand-in-hand?
-Your diet and certain nutrients play a role in decreasing the risk of kidney stone formation.
+Your diet and specific nutrients play a role in decreasing the risk of kidney stone formation.

 Kidney stones form when substances (such as calcium, oxalate, and phosphorus) become too concentrated in the urine.
-These substances are normally in your urine and are excreted by your kidneys.
-However, when the amount of these substances in the urine is too high, they begin to form crystals.
+These substances are generally in your urine and are excreted by your kidneys.
+However, when the amount of these substances in the urine is too high, they form crystals.

 According to the National Kidney Foundation, one in ten people will develop a kidney stone during their life in the United States.
 Men are more likely to have kidney stones than women, and Caucasians are more likely than African-Americans.
 The incidence of kidney stones peaks between 20 and 40 years of age.
 However, a stone can occur at any age.

 In this article, we discuss the link between kidney stones and nutrition and share ways to reduce your risk.

 As Princeton Urology reminds us, the best way to decrease your risk of kidney stones is to drink enough fluids to stay well hydrated.
 The exact amount of fluid needed varies from person to person.
 Those who exercise vigorously or work outside in the heat lose a lot of fluid through sweat.
 Therefore, they will need to drink more than those who are sedentary.

 Dr. Julio Davalos, Director of Chesapeake Urology’s kidney stone program, is among many experts who recommend drinking enough fluid to produce at least 2 liters (68 ounces) of urine per day.
 People who form cysteine stones may need to drink even more.
 To determine if you are drinking enough fluid, pay attention to the color of your urine.
 Dark urine usually means you are not drinking enough.
 The goal is to drink enough so that your urine is a pale yellow to clear.